-In the following examples, we select query patterns from the dataset field without mean flow (Figure 6 bottom) and search for it in the original dataset (Figure 6 top).
-The chosen features are shown in Figure 8.
-Results of our algorithm for a maximal grade of three and five applied to the vortex saddle combination on the left of Figure 8 can be found in Figure 9.
-It confirms the invariance with respect to outer translation, the similarity field takes its maximum at exactly the position and the size, where the pattern itself was selected.
+In the following examples, we select query patterns from the dataset field without mean flow (Figure 13 bottom) and search for it in the original dataset (Figure 13 top).
+The chosen features are shown in Figure 14.
+Results of our algorithm for a maximal grade of three and five applied to the vortex saddle vortex saddle pattern in Figures 15, 16, and 17